 I would only add that the Finnish National Gallery provides a picture of a most elegant alternative to a spitting wildcat, the “Räv-lo i vinterdräkt” (1829) (Rav-lo or Raf-lo in winter coat), a type of large forest lynx with a grey-white winter coat.
 It seems a most suitable cat to be associated with a northern Venus-equivalent.
 Apparently the Romans thought stones of amber originated from the urine of such lynx, which may interest some readers in terms of the possibility that the Romans connected amber to Venus and her equivalents.
 Tacitus knew differently on that matter, knowing that amber must originate in tree secretions, but the mass of Romans who wore amber amulets thought it was the lynx.

 One wonders if these cats of Freyja might be akin to the night-seeing “cats of Queen Berúthiel” mentioned by Aragorn in The Lord of the Rings.
 But no, we now know that’s not the case.
 As revealed to readers of Unfinished Tales (1980), Berúthiel is a “nefarious, solitary and loveless” southerner and somewhat like Cleopatra in rank.
 She enslaved cats and used them as spies in the dark.
-So, not at all the goddess of love and fertility, and much more of a witch-like character.
+So, not at all the goddess of love and fertility, and much more of a witch-like evil queen character.
 In an interview dug up from 1966 Tolkien had added: “She was one of these people who loathe cats, but cats will jump on them and follow them about”, and thus she enslaved them.